Model of Bamboo Processing Technology

 By applying the knowledge of Japanese bamboo products and improving productivity and quality, it would be possible to create products that are profitable and appreciated in overseas markets.
 The following three points are presented as knowledge models.

-Used Japanese Knowledge
+Japanese Knowledge Added

 Insect/pest damage, mold and cracking are said to be the “three evils of bamboo.”
 Insect-repellent and anti-mold technology for bamboo wood reduces damage caused by biological deterioration during the storage and transportation stages from felling to shaping and processing.
 In addition, the longevity of bamboo products has been extended and has been explored as an important knowledge for quality improvement.
 Knowledge related to insect/pest and mold control has been applied to the preservation of cultural properties in Japan, and research has been conducted in industry and in the cultural and artistic fields.
 Insect-repellent and anti-mold technology include adjusting bamboo harvest timing, chemicals, and heat treatment, but they need to be used differently depending on the purpose.